rysavy-ondrej/ethanol/README.md

 * building a context for the specified object using the set of predefined queries
 * performing various analysis by custom analytical procedures that can combine rules, ML models and other methods.

-The context is defined as a collection of artifacts related to the artifact in question.
+A context is organized as a key,value collection.
+The key is a string label.
+The value is an artifact.
-The context is build by querying the source data store (currently represented by Flowmon REST API).
+The context is build by querying the source data store (currently represented by Flowmon REST API) using the query specified with the builder.
 The context is built from:

-* environment -  general system wide information
+* environment -  general system wide information, which is available for all analyzed artifacts.
-* local context - information related to artifact type
+* local context - information related to the specific artifact type, this context is created by builders.

 The artifact data model is typed.
-It means that each artifact has associated type, which defines its operations, fields and also the builders for the local contaxt.
+It means that each artifact has associated type, which defines its operations, fields and also the builders that contain queries executed to get the local context.

-For example, consider the `flow` artifacts, it contains a builder for enriching the flow with domain information:
+For example, consider the `flow` artifacts, it contains set of operations, fields and builder for enriching the flow with domain information:

 ```
-input flow
+artifact flow:
+    operations:
+        - start
+        - end
+    fields:
+        - application_protocol
+        - content
+        - dest_hostname
+        - dest_ip
+        - dest_port
+        - end_time
+        - in_bytes
+        - network_direction
+        - out_bytes
+        - packet_count
+        - proto_info
+        - protocol
+        - src_ip
+        - src_port
+        - start_time
+        - tcp_flags
+        - transport_protocol
+    builders:
-select dns.reply where dns.dst_ip = flow.src_ip and dns.a = flow.dst_ip when last_preceding(dns,flow)
+        dest_fqdn: select dns.reply where dns.dst_ip = flow.src_ip and dns.a = flow.dst_ip when last_preceding(dns,flow)
 ```
+In this example, there is a single builder that creates a local context with label `domain` associated with a value, which is an artifact of type `dns`.

 ## Environment and Packages